Understanding your breast cancer risk

 - Alcohol intake.
 The more alcohol you drink, the greater your risk.

 - Weight.
-Overweight or obese women after menopause have a higher risk than women at healthy weights.
+Overweight women or women with obesity who have had menopause have a higher risk than women at healthy weights.

 - Physical inactivity.
 Women who do not exercise regularly throughout life may have an increased risk.